Buckeye associate head coach selected for third straight year

 Coach Miller - WJC Bronze Medal

-Most recently, Miller served as the director of hockey at Air Force for two seasons.
+Prior to joining the Buckeyes, Miller served as the director of hockey at Air Force for two seasons.
 In 2017 the squad won the Atlantic Hockey Championship and advanced to the NCAA Tournament quarterfinals, falling to Harvard, 3-2.

 A winner of the prestigious AHCA Terry Flanagan Award, Miller helped coach Providence to its first NCAA title and was on staff for two NCAA titles with Denver.
 During his 19 and a half years with the Pioneers, Miller worked with all aspects of the team, with a focus on the defense.
 He recruited two defensemen who went on to win the Hobey Baker Memorial Award – Matt Carle in 2006 and Will Butcher in 2017.

 Prior to Air Force, Miller spent the 2014-15 season at Providence as the associate head coach, as the Friars claimed the NCAA Championship, defeating Boston University in the title game, 4-3, at TD Garden in Boston.
 He was the first general manager and head coach of the Madison Capitols in the United States Hockey League after a long career at the University of Denver.

 Miller spent 19 and a half years as an assistant and associate head coach at Denver, helping the Pioneers win back-to-back NCAA Championships in 2004 and in Columbus in 2005.
 During his time with DU, the team won three WCHA regular season championships and claimed the WCHA Final Five title four times.
 With the Pioneers, Miller coached and recruited 45 NHL draft choices and 65 all-league selections, with 17 All-Americans and two Hobey Baker Memorial Award winners.